 Hot Flashes and Night Sweats

 Hot flashes and night sweats are among the most common sleep disruptors in perimenopause.
 Estrogen plays a role in regulating the body’s thermostat, so when estrogen levels fluctuate, they can trigger sudden temperature changes that cause sweating and wakefulness.
-As your body cools down, your heart rate often rises, which can make it difficult to fall back asleep.

 Increased Stress and Cortisol Levels